AntoineMath/SSD-pytorch-thermal-depth/README.md

+**This is an edit of the sgrvinod SSD implementation (https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Object-Detection).**

+**Multiple changes has been done but the major modifications are the shape of images Thermal (300, 300, 1), the Dataloader (different dataset structure) and the preprocessing pipeline (standardization and augmentations).**
+<br/><br/>
 This is a **[PyTorch](https://pytorch.org) Tutorial to Object Detection**.

 This is the third in [a series of tutorials](https://github.com/sgrvinod/Deep-Tutorials-for-PyTorch) I'm writing about _implementing_ cool models on your own with the amazing PyTorch library.